joric/mitosis/README.md

 I am using Windows 10 and Windows Subsystem for Linux (WSL).

-Modules - connect ST-LINK/V2 to the nRF module as shown on the pictures, run this script:
+To flash nRF modules, connect ST-LINK/V2 to the nRF module as shown on the pictures, and run this script:

 ```
 @echo off